asjadnaqvi/stata-bimap/README.md

 Even if you have these packages installed, please check for updates: `ado update, update`.

 If you want to make a clean figure, then it is advisable to load a clean scheme.
-These are several available and I personally use the following:
+I personally use the following:

 ```
 ssc install schemepack, replace